blow

 To clear of contents by forcing air through.

-To make a sound as the result of being blown.
+To make a sound as a result of being blown.

 (of a cetacean) To exhale visibly through the spout the seawater which it has taken in while feeding.